The 23rd Annual Edition is set for Saturday October 25, 2008

-to change the week of the change, we prefer the weather and conditions of the
+to change the week of that change, by popular demand we prefer the weather and conditions of the

-last Saturday in October, henceforth our race will be on that day.
+last Saturday in October, henceforth our race will be on that day, except on Halloween when it will be a week earlier.

-and awards should be given out before it is too dark to see.
+and awards should be given out before the park workers go home for the evening.

 This is a low key race that specializes in doing things different.
 Age divisions